team-automatique/autoapi-js/README.md

 1. URL Paths are case-insensitive, unlike JavaScript/TypeScript identifiers.
 If you attempt to export 2 functions with the same name, differing by casing (eg foo() and FOO()), undefined behaviour will occur

+2. Because of the need to interface with other languages, and work across the network, there are some restrictions on parameter and return types for functions.
+Return types may not include unions, unless the union can be coerced to a base type.
+For example, returning type `"foo" | "bar"` is permitted (and will be coerced to type `string`), but returning type `string | 5` is not permitted.
+Additionally, promises cannot be parameters, and any return may only have a promise at the top level.
+For example, a function may return `Promise<string>` but cannot return
+   `{foo: string, prom: Promise<string>}`

 ### Contributing

 `autoapi-js` is an open-source project by Automatique.
 If you encounter bugs, find problems or just want to contribute features,